mourisl/T1K/hprc_database/README.md

 Make the {T1K_PATH}/hprc_database/ your current folder.

-Note that the first sequence in the fasta file (C4-96.fa here) has to be the geneome corresponding to the gene annotation GTF file.
+Note that the first sequence in the fasta file (C4-96.fa here) has to be the geneome corresponding to the gene annotation GTF file, i.e. hg38.

 #### step 2: modify gene annotation GTF file